Trading Regulation in Netherlands (2026): Retail Guide

 Trading Regulation in Netherlands: How the Markets Are Supervised and What Traders Must Know

-Trading regulation in Netherlands is primarily shaped by the Authority for the Financial Markets (AFM) and De Nederlandsche Bank (DNB), within EU-wide rules that govern securities oversight and investor protection.
-For retail traders, this market supervision matters because it influences which products can be marketed, how brokers must be licensed, and what safeguards (like risk disclosures and client-money controls) should exist before you place a trade.
+Trading regulation in Netherlands is primarily shaped by the Authority for the Financial Markets (AFM) and De Nederlandsche Bank (DNB), operating within EU financial market regulation (including MiFID II/MiFIR, EMIR, and market abuse rules).
+For retail traders, this regulatory framework for traders matters because it determines who may legally offer brokerage services, how client money must be protected, and what warnings and enforcement actions apply when firms step outside the rules.

 Quick Overview of Trading Regulation in Netherlands

-• Key Requirement: Broker licensing rules typically require authorisation/registration, KYC/AML checks, clear risk disclosures, and product governance for retail distribution.
+• Key Requirement: Broker licensing rules typically require authorization (or valid EU passporting) plus KYC/AML checks and ongoing reporting/controls.

 Key Regulators of Trading in Netherlands